mschwar12/College-Sports-and-Student-Outcomes-Analysis/README.md

 ## Results

+The general model explained **90%** of the variation in 6 year average earnings.

 With Demographics:

 These changes are an average when holding all else equal:

-- **Average cost of attendance**: a one standard deviation increase in average cost of attendance leads to a 4.88% increase in earnings
+- **Average cost of attendance**: a one standard deviation increase in average cost of attendance leads to a 7.80% increase in earnings
+- **Football Total Revenue**: 3.95% increase in earnings
-- **Percentage of asian students**: 4.83% increase in earnings
+- **Percentage of asian students**: 3.90% decrease in earnings
-- **Percentage of female students**: 3.09% decrease in earnings
+- **Percentage of female students**: 3.96% decrease in earnings
-- **Pell grant rate**: 6.27% decrease
+- **Admission rate**: 4.49% decrease
-- **Median debt of 4 year (150% time) completers**: 5.95% decrease in earnings
+- **Median debt of 4 year (150% time) completers**: 4.96% decrease in earnings

 Having removed demographics data from the final model, I've tried to isolate what school-specific effects there are on earnings.
 The percentage of women at a school will bring down average earnings because women earn less than men when entering the job market, for example.